I am here to make Kohli's life easier, not difficult: Ganguly

-BCCI president Sourav Ganguly on Monday called Virat Kohli "the most important man in Indian cricket" and promised the captain all possible support to make his life "easier and not difficult".
+BCCI President Sourav Ganguly on Wednesday called Virat Kohli "the most important man in Indian cricket" and promised the captain all possible support to make his life "easier and not difficult".
 After taking charge as the BCCI boss here, Ganguly said he will be speaking to the Indian skipper on Thursday to discuss the way forward.

 "I will speak to him tomorrow.
 He is the most important man in Indian cricket as captain of India.
 I look it at that way.
 So we will have a word with him and as I said we will support him in every possible way, he wants to make this team the best in the world.
 It has been a great team to be honest with the way they have played in the last three to four years," said Ganguly.
 Ganguly said he will also sit with the team management which also includes head coach Ravi Shastri.